 Selling your assets means closing your position on that particular asset.
 Hence, if you are long on the asset, you would not be entitled to the potential upside value gain.
 By borrowing you are able to obtain liquidity (working capital) without selling your assets.
 Users are mainly borrowing for unexpected expenses, leveraging their holdings or for new investment opportunities.

-The maximum amount you can borrow depends on the value you have deposited and the available liquidity.
+The maximum amount you can borrow depends on the value you have supplied and the available liquidity.
 For example, you can’t borrow an asset if there is not enough liquidity or if your health factor doesn’t allow you to.
 You can find every collateral available and its specific parameters for borrowing in the risk parameters section.

 You repay your loan in the same asset you borrowed.
 For example, if you borrow 1 ETH you will pay back 1 ETH + interest accrued.
 You can also use your collateral to repay in the new version 2 of Aave Protocol.
 If you want to pay back the loan based on USD price you can borrow any of the available stable coins as USDC, DAI, USDT, etc.

 Stable rates act as a fixed rate in the short-term, but can be re-balanced in the long-term in response to changes in market conditions.
 The variable rate is the rate based on the offer and demand in Aave.
-The stable rate, as its name indicates, will remain pretty stable and its the best option to plan how much interest you will have to pay.
-The variable rate will change over the time and could be the optimal rate depending on market conditions.
+The stable rate, as its name indicates, will remain pretty stable and it is the best option to plan how much interest you will have to pay.
+The variable rate will change over time and could be the optimal rate depending on market conditions.
 You can switch between the stable and variable rate at any time through your dashboard.

 Stable rate rebalance is expected to be unlikely, but will happen if the average borrow rate is lower than 25% APY and the utilisation rate is over 95%.
 You can find more information in the latest post about the new stable rate strategy.